HomeArticle

 Editor | Zheng Huaizhou

 Recently, the stablecoin concept in the A-share market has been extremely popular.
-Since the release of the Wind Stablecoin Index on June 3rd until now (as of July 11th), the index has seen a maximum increase of over 40%.
+Since the release of the Wind Stablecoin Index on June 3rd until now (as of July 11th), the maximum increase of the index during this period has exceeded 40%.
 It can be said that stablecoins are one of the hottest topics in the A-share market recently.

 Chart: Trend of the Wind Stablecoin Index; Source: Wind, 36Kr

-Meanwhile, with the listing of stablecoin issuer Circle on the New York Stock Exchange in early June, a wave of stablecoin fever has quickly swept across the U.S. stock market.
-Circle's IPO not only received over 25 times oversubscription but also saw its stock price and valuation soar under the enthusiastic support of investors.
-From June 5th until now, the stock price has risen by over 190%, with an amplitude of up to 758% during the period.
-At its peak, the PE-TTM was close to 400x, and the market's enthusiasm far exceeded market expectations.
+Meanwhile, with the listing of Circle, the issuer of stablecoins, on the New York Stock Exchange in early June, a wave of stablecoin fever has quickly emerged in the U.S. stock market.
+Circle's IPO not only received more than 25 times over - subscription.
+Driven by investors' enthusiasm, both the stock price and valuation soared.
+The increase from June 5th until now has exceeded 190%, and the amplitude during this period was as high as 758%.
+The PE - TTM at the highest valuation was close to 400x, and the market boom far exceeded market expectations.

 So, what are Circle's core businesses?
 What is the business logic of stablecoin issuers?
 Why do investors give Circle such a high valuation?